Build and push an Image

 The source code of the repository is at https://github.com/codefreshdemo/cf-example-build-and-push.
 Feel free to fork it if you want to follow along.

-If you don’t already have a Codefresh account, you can easily create a free one from the sign-up page.
+If you don’t have a Codefresh account already, you can easily create a free one from the sign-up page.

-Building a Docker image and pushing to your default registry
+Building and push Docker image to default registry

 Building a Docker image with Codefresh is easy, and only requires a simple step.
-In addition, all successful pipelines in Codefresh automatically push to your default Docker registry without any other configuration, as long as you have that.
+In addition, all successful pipelines in Codefresh automatically push to your default Docker registry, without additional configuration, if you have one.

 Here is the most basic pipeline that clones a repo and builds an image:

-Building a Docker image and pushing it to any registry.
+Building and pushing Docker image to any registry.